akashgajendra/akashgajendra/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Akash Gajendra and I am a senior Computer Engineering with minors in Cybersecurity and Math.🤓 I am actively looking for full-time roles starting Spring 2024.
-My current interests are software engineering and big data analytics/engineering applications.
+My name is Akash Gajendra, a Software Engineer with 2+ years of industry experience delivering impactful software and data-driven solutions in the biotech and energy sectors.
+Currently, I work as a software engineer within CMC Digital @ **Moderna** offering automation support of high throughput pre-clinical manufacturing.
+My technical expertise includes full-stack web development and data analytics.

-I have worked as a software engineering co-op @ **Moderna** where I provided software automation support of high throughput pre-clinical operations.
+I am a recent graduate from Texas A&M University where I earned my degree in B.S Computer Engineering degree with minors in Cybersecurity and Mathematics.
+I have previously worked as a software engineering co-op @ **Moderna** serving as full stack developer.
 I have also had professional experience working as an engineering co-op @ **CenterPoint Energy** delivering data and automation solutions to optimize operational logistics.
-I am experienced with building full-stack web applications (including UI and database design), embedded systems and building data pipelines for analytics/ML applications.
+My current interests are software engineering and big data analytics/engineering applications.

 I am on a mission to create user value and I wish to build those scalable systems and empower organizations with data driven decision making.
 If you would like to learn more about my experiences or just have a chat, you can reach me with email 📫 : akashgajendra2000@gmail.com